OpenHearing/TabSINT/developer_guide/response-area-parameters.md

 | `bhaftResponseArea`               | `false`            | `false`      | `false`      |
 | `mpanlResponseArea`               | `false`            | `true`       | `false`      |
 | `bekesyLikeResponseArea`          | `false`            | `false`      | `false`      |

+## Demo pages

+The built-in develop protocol (`src/assets/protocols/develop/protocol.json`) exercises all four parameters from its Main Menu:

+- **Skip Page** — `enableSkip` with a required response, over a graded response area, absent, and on a page with `followOns`.
+- **Auto Submit / Response Required** — `autoSubmit` on and off for multiple choice and button grid, `autoSubmit` with `other`, `responseRequired` set and omitted, and both `autoSubmitDelay` cases.
+- **Custom Response Area** — the _TabSINT Globals_ page pairs `enableSkip` with custom JS that holds Submit disabled, so Skip has an override to bypass.

 `calibrationResponseAreaResultViewer` has a schema in `src/schema/definitions/protocol-calibration.schema.ts` but no component and no entry in